Vansmak/OCDarr/README.md

 #### Configure Plex Webhook
 In your Plex server settings, set up a webhook pointing to the Flask endpoint.
 This will notify the script whenever a new episode starts playing.

-Ensure to replace `/path/to/servertosonarr.py` with the actual path where your `servertosonarr.py` script is located on your system.
+Plex - Account settings - webhooks, example http://192.168.254.98:5001/webhook

 #### Sonarr Utils HTML Serving (Optional)
-If you prefer, you can use Sonarr Utils to serve HTML instead of Flask.
-This is useful if you already have a way to serve HTML or want to avoid using Flask.
+If you like, you can use Sonarr Utils to serve HTML.

 ### Removing Sonarr Utils HTML Serving (Optional)
 If you prefer not to use Sonarr Utils for HTML serving, you can remove it from the webhook_listener code.
 Simply edit the `webhook_listener.py` file and remove the following lines: